CrashCortez/VitaDock-DIY/README.md

 [VitaDock video sneak peak](https://youtu.be/uhU4KG8FZ6s)

-This is Crash's MPV version version, if you wnat xCorra's VLC [click here](https://github.com/CrashCortez/vitadock-vlc)
+xCorra's Reddit post copied to the GitHub [click here](https://github.com/CrashCortez/vitadock-vlc)

 What you will need for this build
 ------------------------------------